kwetherilldp/react-library-setup/README.md

-# react-storybook-setup
+# react-library-setup
-This project makes it easy to get your Storybook component library started.
+This project makes it easy to get your component library started.

 * [Maintainers](#maintainers)
 * [Usage](#usage)